-- Per law, members must sign an Oath of Office before performing any duties as a member. - At the end of a member's two-year term, they are eligible to be re-appointed to continue serving in their role: - If a member cannot complete their term, HCAI will solicit nominations for candidates when a position becomes vacant, and the selected candidate will serve out the remainder of the unexpired term. - Each candidate is required to submit a resume and statement of interest to be considered for membership. - Members are subject to the Department's Conflict of Interest Code and must annually complete a Statement of Economic Interests (Form 700)
+191 192 193 194 • • • DRC members are appointed by the Director.
+A member may be removed by the Director for cause.
+A quorum consists of one fewer member than one-half of the full membership.
+Members serve staggered one- or two-year terms; following the initial term, the standard term 195 is for two years.
+(See Members and Term Lengths ) 196 In addi tion: 197 • Per law, members must sign an Oath of Office before performing any duties as a member.
+198 • At the end of a member's two-year term, they are eligible to be re-appointed to continue serving 199 in their role: 200 o If a member cannot complete their term, HCAI will solicit nominations for candidates 201 when a position becomes vacant, and the selected candidate will serve out the 202 remainder of the unexpired term.
+203 Each candidate is required to submit a resume and statement of interest to be 204 considered for membership.
+205 • Members are subject to the Department's Conflict of Interest Code and must annually complete 206 a Statement of Economic Interests (Form 700)

-Member Expectations
+207 Member Expectations

-Members shall contribute their perspectives, expertise, and data insights throughout the committee's work.
-Because the DRC will play an essential role in creating HPD value through appropriate data access and release, members are expected to:
+- 208 Members shall contribute their perspectives, expertise, and data insights throughout the committee's - 209 work.
+Because the DRC will play an essential role in creating HPD value through appropriate data access - 210 and release, members are expected to:

-- Be physically present at meetings to participate in discussions and vote on application recommendations. - Be prepared to discuss and make a recommendation on assigned (see DRC Review Process section) applications considered at a meeting. - Review materials and submit questions to HCAI staff and identify potential concerns in advance of DRC meetings.

-In addition:

-- Members may not appoint other individuals such as designees, substitutes, or proxies to act or vote on their behalf. - A member with a disclosed or discovered conflict of interest will be recused (see Recusal section) from any discussion of the application and not allowed to vote on the DRC's recommendation.

-Members may be removed from the DRC for failing to adhere to the expectations listed above.

-Media Inquiries

-Direct media inquiries to the Office of Legislative and Public Affairs, Phone: (916) 326-3606

-Committee Chair and Vice Chair

-Role

-HSC Section 127673.84(f) specifies that the HCAI Director will appoint the DRC chairperson from among the members of the committee.
-The Chair will:

-- Serve as the committee's representative in meeting planning and follow up with HCAI staff. - Create meeting agendas with support from HCAI. - Preside over meetings. - Coordinate committee discussion periods and public comment during meetings. - Review draft meeting minutes and other documents related to meeting follow-up and action items. - Assign application reviews with support of HCAI.

-The HCAI Director will appoint a Vice Chair for the DRC to provide additional support and back up to the Chair.
-The Vice Chair will assume all the same responsibilities as outlined for the chair when the Chair is unavailable.
-The Vice Chair will also assume all responsibilities of the Chair if the Chair position becomes vacant until a new Chair is appointed.
+- Be physically present at meetings to participate in discussions and vote on application recommendations. - Be prepared to discuss and make a recommendation on assigned (see DRC Review Process section) applications considered at a meeting. - Review materials and submit questions to HCAI staff and identify potential concerns in advance of DRC meetings. - 217 In addition: - Members may not appoint other individuals such as designees, substitutes, or proxies to act or vote on their behalf. - A member with a disclosed or discovered conflict of interest will be recused (see Recusal section) from any discussion of the application and not allowed to vote on the DRC's recommendation. - 222 Members may be removed from the DRC for failing to adhere to the expectations listed above. - 223 Media Inquiries - Direct media inquiries to the Office of Legislative and Public Affairs, Phone: (916) 326-3606 - 225 Committee Chair and Vice Chair - 226 Role - HSC Section 127673.84(f) specifies that the HCAI Director will appoint the DRC chairperson from among the members of the committee.
+The Chair will: - Serve as the committee's representative in meeting planning and follow up with HCAI staff. - Creating meeting agendas with support from HCAI. - Preside over meetings. - Coordinate committee discussion periods and public comment during meetings - Review draft meeting minutes and other documents related to meeting follow-up and action items. - Assign application reviews with support of HCAI. - 236 The HCAI Director will appoint a Vice Chair for the DRC to provide additional support and back up to the - 237 Chair.
+The Vice Chair will assume all the same responsibilities as outlined for the chair when the Chair is - 238 unavailable.
+The Vice Chair will also assume all responsibilities of the Chair if the Chair position becomes - 239 vacant until a new Chair is appointed.

-Appointment and Terms
+240 Appointment and Terms